ietf-artarea/bofs/requests/ietf125/catalist.md

 ## Description

-Non-WG-Forming effort to determine the needs of the community regarding AI & Agent related IETF work that is cross area or working group.
+Non-WG-Forming effort to coordinate among the many attempts to develop IETF work around AI agent-to-agent communications.

 Over the last few IETF meetings there have been a considerable number of side meetings focused on agent-to-agent communications (especially for AI agents).
 It was hard for IETF participants to follow all of these meetings especially considering conflicts with the regular IETF agendas.